What is the Americans with Disabilities Act?

 Reasonable accommodations are provided for students who qualify (students must voluntarily self-identify and request disability support services).
 Colleges are not required to provide accommodations that would fundamentally alter the academic requirements that are essential to program of studies.

-What types of services does Disability & Support Services offer?
+What types of services does the Disability Support and Wellness Center offer?

 Our office provides the following services to students:

 - Note takers